dimaga/RoboND-DeepLearning-Project/README.md

 a) 1x1 convolution calculates an output value of each feature from different features of a single input cell.
 In my case, it is used implicitly as a part of separable convolution kernel to decrease the number of training parameters.
-It could have also been used in the middle stage, instead of 3x3 convolution layers to further decrease the number of training parameters of the network.
+It could have also been used in the middle stage, instead of 3x3 convolution layers, to further decrease the number of training parameters of the network.

-1x1 convolutions shuffle information from different features.
-However, they do not take information from neighbouring pixels.
+Generally speaking, 1x1 convolutions shuffle information from different features.
+However, they do not take into account neighbouring pixel values.
 Therefore, they cannot extract information about object shape.
+I wouldn't use them as the first layers of the network.

-b) 3x3 convolution calculates a value of each feature of the output based on 3x3 values of all features of the input.
+b) 3x3 convolution calculates a value of each feature of the output based on 3x3 values of all input features.
 3x3 convolutions are used as a primary building block of my network.
-They extract spatial information about human body shape by considering colors of neighbouring pixels.
+They extract spatial information about human body shape and surrounding context by considering colors of neighbouring pixels.

 c) fully connected layer connects all the input cells to all the output cells.
 The use of such a building block would significantly increase the amount of training parameters of my network and restrict the resolution of the input and output image.
-Therefore, this building block is not used in my network architecture.
-It would be a good final building block for overall image classification task, but not for pixel-based classification.
+Therefore, this building block is not used in my architecture.
+It would be a good final building block for an image classification task, but not for a pixel-based classification.

 d) bilinear upsampling increases the resolution of the image by filling up intermediate pixels with linearly interpolated values.
 The benefit of this building block is that it does not have any training parameters.
-Thus, it might work faster than traditional deconvolution operation.
+Thus, it might work faster than deconvolution operation, which is conventionally used in this case.

 #### 5. The student has a clear understanding of image manipulation in the context of the project indicated by the write-up.